 Direct material costs are the costs of raw materials or parts that go directly into producing products.
 For example, if Company A is a toy manufacturer, an example of a direct material cost would be the plastic used to make the toys.

-Direct labor costs are the wages, benefits, and insurance that are paid to employees who are directly involved in manufacturing and producing the goods – for example, workers on the assembly line or those who use the machinery to make the products.
+Direct labor costs are the wages, benefits, and insurance paid to employees directly involved in manufacturing and producing the goods – for example, workers on the assembly line or those who use the machinery to make the products.

-Manufacturing overhead costs include direct factory-related costs that are incurred when producing a product, such as the cost of machinery and the cost to operate the machinery.
+Manufacturing overhead costs include direct factory-related costs that are incurred when producing a product, such as the cost of machinery and the cost of operating the machinery.
 Manufacturing overhead costs also include some indirect costs, such as the following:

-- Indirect materials: Indirect materials are materials that are used in the production process but that are not directly traceable to the product.
-For example, glue, foil, tape, cleaning supplies, etc. are classified as indirect materials.
+- Indirect materials: Indirect materials are materials used in the production process but not directly traceable to the product.
+For example, glue, foil, tape, cleaning supplies, etc., are classified as indirect materials.

 - Indirect labor: Indirect labor is the labor of those who are not directly involved in the production of the products.
 An example would be security guards, supervisors, and quality assurance workers in the factory.
 Their wages and benefits would be classified as indirect labor costs.